intel/intel-extension-for-pytorch/README.md

 **Note:** The patched PyTorch 1.10.0a0 is required to work with Intel® Extension for PyTorch\* on Intel® graphics card for now.

-More installation methods can be found at [XPU/GPU Installation Guide](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html)
+More installation methods can be found at [GPU Installation Guide](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html)

 ## Getting Started

 Minor code changes are required for users to get start with Intel® Extension for PyTorch\*.
 Both PyTorch imperative mode and TorchScript mode are supported.
 You just need to import Intel® Extension for PyTorch\* package and apply its optimize function against the model object.
 If it is a training workload, the optimize function also needs to be applied against the optimizer object.

 The following code snippet shows an inference code with FP32 data type.
 More examples on CPU, including training and C++ examples, are available at [CPU Example page](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/examples.html).
-More examples on XPU/GPU are available at [XPU/GPU Example page](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/examples.html).
+More examples on GPU are available at [GPU Example page](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/examples.html).

 ### Inference on CPU